 What to Expect at Your Office Visit

-The doctor will perform a physical exam and ask questions about your medical history and symptoms.
+The provider will perform a physical exam.
+They will ask questions about your medical history and symptoms.
 Questions may include:

 - When did the symptom first occur?